Monotone additive statistics: Introduction

+We show that a monotone and stationary preference over time lotteries admits a representation of the form where $\Phi$ is a monotone additive statistic (Theorem~\ref{thm:time-lotteries}).
+Thus, $\Phi(T)$ is the certainty equivalent of the random time $T$, i.e.\ the deterministic time that is as desirable as $T$.
 Over deterministic dated rewards, the above representation coincides with standard discounted utility.
 General time lotteries are reduced to deterministic ones through the certainty equivalent $\Phi$.
 By our main representation theorem, it takes the form $\Phi(T) = \int K_a(T)\,\dd\mu(a)$.
 In this context, each $K_a(T)$ is the certainty equivalent of $T$ under an expected discounted preference with discount rate $-a$.
 The different certainty equivalents are then averaged according to the measure $\mu$.

+In this representation it is as if the decision maker had in mind not one but multiple discount factors.
+Thus, $\Phi$ can be interpreted as the certainty equivalent of a decision maker who is uncertain about the correct discount factor, or as the aggregated certainty equivalent of a group of agents with different discount factors.

 Our representation theorem for monotone and stationary time preferences has implications for understanding the relation between stationarity and risk attitudes toward time.
 How people choose among prospects that involve risk over time has been studied both theoretically and experimentally \citep{chesson2003commonalities,onay2007intertemporal,ebert2020decision, dejarnette2018time,ebert2018prudent}.
 A basic paradox these papers highlight is that many subjects display risk aversion over the time dimension, even though the standard theory of expected discounted utility predicts that people are risk-seeking with respect to time lotteries.

-Our analysis shows that expected discounted utility is only one of many ways to extend exponential discounting from dated rewards to time lotteries.
-In particular, monotone and stationary time preferences can accommodate risk aversion over time, as well as more nuanced preferences that display risk-aversion or risk-seeking behavior depending on the choice at hand.
+This raises the question of whether there is a tractable and well-motivated class of preferences that allows risk-aversion, risk-seeking, or a combination of the two, as well as stationarity.
+As pointed out by \cite*{dejarnette2018time}, this is not entirely obvious.
+The preferences we study in this paper offer a solution to this problem, as they satisfy a strong notion of stationarity while allowing for a variety of risk attitudes.